r24xtech/GoFunctions/README.md

 * `uint` means "unsigned integer" while `int` means "signed integer".
 Unsigned integers only contain positive numbers (or zero).
 * One way to use closure is by writing a function that returns another function, which when called, can generate a sequence of numbers.
 * evenGenerator returns a function that generates even numbers.
-Each time it’scalled, it adds 2 to the local i variable, which—unlike normal local variables—persistsbetween calls
+Each time it’scalled, it adds 2 to the local i variable, which—unlike normal local variables—persists between calls.
 ```go
 func evenGenerator() func() uint {
   i := uint(0)